Horizon 8 Architecture

 For more detail on load balancing of Unified Access Gateway appliances, see:

-Table 9: Strategy for Using Load Balancers with Connection Servers
+Table 7: Strategy for Using Load Balancers with Connection Servers

-Decision | For the on-premises deployments of Horizon, an NSX Advanced load balancer was used in front of the Unified Access Gateways.
-Source IP was configured for the persistence or affinity type. |
+For the on-premises deployments of Horizon, a load balancer was used in front of Unified Access Gateways.

-Justification | This provides a common namespace for the Unified Access Gateways, which allows for ease of use, scale, and redundancy. |
+This provides a common namespace for the Unified Access Gateways, which allows for ease of use, scale, and redundancy.

-Unified Access Gateway High Availability
+Unified Access Gateway high availability

 As an alternative to using a third-party load balancer, Unified Access Gateway provides, out-of-the-box, a high-availability solution for the Unified Access Gateway edge services.
 The solution supports up to 10,000 concurrent connections in a high-availability (HA) cluster and simplifies HA deployment and configuration of the services.